fastruby/blog/_posts/2020-05-27-rails-upgrade-strategies.markdown

 ## Dual Boot + Small Pull Requests

 This strategy involves running your application with two different versions of Rails, the one your application is currently running (e.g. Rails 5.0), and the one you want to upgrade to (e.g. Rails 5.1).
-Once that configuration is implemented, the idea is to submit small Pull Requests that fix specific things for the next version of Rails, and then gradually deploy those Pull Requests.
+Once that configuration is implemented, the idea is to submit small Pull Requests that fix specific things for the next version of Rails, and then gradually deploy those Pull Requests to staging and production.

 This approach is what we recommend for most Rails upgrades.